-As established in page 35 of the ERC Work Programme 2018, applicants submitting proposals to the SyG call, may request that up to four specific persons would not act as peer reviewers in the evaluation of their proposal (in total four per proposal, not per PI) .
+As established in section 3.3 of the ERC Rules for Submission, applicants submitting proposals may request that up to three specific persons would not act as peer reviewers in the evaluation of their proposal.
 Such a request is done at the time of proposal submission in the online administrative forms section 5 'Excluded Reviewers'.

-If the person(s) identified is an independent expert participating in the Synergy Grant 2018 evaluation, he/she may be excluded from the evaluation of the proposal as long as ERCEA remains in the position to have the proposal evaluated.
+If the person(s) identified is an independent expert participating in the Advanced Grant 2018 evaluation, he/she may be excluded from the evaluation of the proposal as long as ERCEA remains in the position to have the proposal evaluated.
 Applicants need to provide the following data about the persons which they intend to exclude from the evaluation:

 - Name of the expert(s);

-- Institution/employer, Town and Country;

-- Web page.
+- Institution/employer, Town and Country; - Web page.